 KIMBERLY AUSTIN, NEW CO-OWNER (July 2014)

 Kimberly was asked to become a partner with Linda to help run the shop after Linda's health issues continue to plague her since she fell ill in June 2013.
 With the addition of Kimberly, Linda is thrilled to have a professional, expert and dedicated employee become a co-owner with her.
 See her bio under Contact.

 THE NEW DUE WEST STORE IS OPEN (April 4, 2012)

 We officially opened our new store in Suite 260 on April 4, 2012.
 We're in the same mall, to the right of Julep's.
 Why?
 TO SERVE YOU FASTER!!
-Our new store is so big the average wait time is only 1-2 days!
-Gone are the long wait times, the old "queue," and the bad parking.
+Our new store is so big the average wait time was cut by a third!
+Gone are the long wait times and the bad parking.
 And we did it all without raising our prices, which we haven't changed for 4 years.
 Stop in, even if it's just to say, "Hello."

 We LOVE our customers, and thank you for all your referrals to family and friends!
 We did it for you.